Configuration management involves modifying servers from an existing state to a desired state and automating how an application is deployed.

 Ansible is an open source configuration management and application deployment tool built in Python.

-An Ansible tutorial is a fantastically detailed introduction to using Ansible to set up servers.
+An Ansible Tutorial is a fantastically detailed introduction on using Ansible to set up servers.

 An introduction to Ansible is a tutorial on the basics of getting started with the tool.

 Learn about configuration management in the context of deployment automation and infrastructure-as-code.